Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Methodology

 \subsection{Multiplicity generalization}

 Cytogram datasets can be extremely large, and cell populations can have highly imbalanced probabilities.
-To overcome the computational and methodological difficulties posed by these issues, we generalize the model to assign to particle $y_i^{(t)}$ a multiplicity factor $C_i^{(t)}$ (which defaults to $1$).The log-likelihood in \eqref{eq:loglik} becomes,
+To overcome the computational and methodological difficulties posed by these issues, we generalize the model to assign to particle $\y_i^{(t)}$ a multiplicity factor $C_i^{(t)}$ (which defaults to $1$).The log-likelihood in \eqref{eq:loglik} becomes,

-where $y^{(t)} \in \R^{n_t \times d}$ and $C^{(t)} \in \R^{n_t}$.
+where $\y^{(t)} \in \R^{n_t \times d}$ and $\C^{(t)} \in \R^{n_t}$.
 Furthermore, the scaling by $N$ in the optimization objective \eqref{eq:objective} is generalized to $N := \sum_{t=1}^T \sum_{i=1}^{n_t} C_i^{(t)}$, the overall sum of the multiplicities.

 The multiplicity generalization is useful for an approximate data representation by placing particles in bins and dealing with bin counts.
-Discretizing cytogram space along a lattice of $B=D^d$ $d$-dimensional cubes $\{E_b\}_{b=1}^B$ whose centers are $\tilde y_b\in\R^d$, this coarsened data representation involves counts $\{C_b^{(t)}\}_{b,t}$ of the number of particles in each fixed bin $E_b$:
+We discretize cytogram space along a lattice of $B=D^d$ $d$-dimensional cubes $\{E_b\}_{b=1}^B$ whose centers $\tilde \y_b\in\R^d$ can be arranged as the rows of a matrix $\tilde \y \in \R^{B \times d}$.
+This coarsened data representation involves counts $\{C_b^{(t)}\}_{b,t}$ of the number of particles in each fixed bin $E_b$: